Fiji entry requirements for Malaysia passport holders

 Malaysian passport holders can visit Fiji without a visa for up to 120 days.
 This policy is in effect for 2026 and covers tourism, business meetings, and short family visits.
 Just show up with a valid passport and a return ticket.

-Your passport needs at least 6 months of remaining validity from the day you leave Fiji.
-Airlines at Kuala Lumpur International Airport check this before boarding.
-If your passport expires sooner, you'll be denied boarding.
+Your passport must have at least 6 months of remaining validity from the date you enter Fiji.
+Immigration at Nadi Airport checks this strictly — if your passport expires sooner, you'll be denied boarding.

 Required